 You now have a 250ml volume of dairy free condensed milk that you can use with a variety of recipes.
 I have made this using 200g of caster sugar in some of these examples but now feel that you can get away with 50g less sugar unless you plan to continue to reduce the liquid to make a toffee sauce in which case you need all 200g of sugar.

-Other recipes that are similar and I know you’ll love
+Other Gluten Free Recipes I know you’ll love

 If you’re reading this recipe because you’re a fan of cherries then you’ll surely be tempted by my Three Ingredient Cherry Shortbread Crumble, Cherry Choc Raw Squares – a mouthwatering combination or how about my Cherry Ripe Chocolate Bars; gluten and dairy free.

-- 400 ml tin of coconut milk use the highest coconut extract percentage you can find 60%+
+- 400 ml tin coconut milk needs to be 60% or over in coconut extract use the highest coconut extract percentage you can find 60%+

 - 150 g caster sugar

-- 30 g dairy free butter try to use a solid dairy free butter, I use a flora block
+- 30 g butter or butter alternative (I use Flora plant butter) try to use a solid dairy free butter, I use a flora block

 - 2 tbsp cocoa powder